 But eventually Doug did hit level 50.
 And of course, what did I do, BUT THROW A HUGE PARTY.
 It was Dougtoberfest.

 Yes, that’s Doug in a toga.
 Be afraid.
 Be very afraid.

-So many people came out to celebrate the life of Doug that it honestly blew me away.
-The City of Heroes community and especially its LiveJournal community made me so undeniably welcome and I loved every minute of it.
-Even as I struggled with depression and loneliness, Doug the Troll helped make me feel like I was a part of something.
-Even when I would sometimes get bored of the game or couldn’t afford it and chose to deactivate my account.
+So many people came out to celebrate the life of Doug.
+It honestly blew me away.
+The City of Heroes community and especially its LiveJournal community made me feel so welcome and I loved every minute of it.
+Even as I struggled with depression and loneliness, Doug the Troll helped make me feel part of something.
+Even when I sometimes got bored of the game or couldn’t afford it and chose to deactivate my account.
 Which, at the very least, lead to hilarious things like Doug’s vacation.
 Or running for mayor.
 His returns (here and here) were always welcomed hilariously by the community.
 Doug helped sow the seeds for a lot of my silly humour, honestly.
 It helped me hone my humour into the earnest goofiness I’d like to think I’m known for.
 There’s a little Doug in Dill, honestly, especially in the self-depreciating humour.
 Doug helped me stay creative in times when I wasn’t feeling creative.